wallacebrf/Synology-to-TrueNAS/README.md

 Your web services should now be working

-If you wish to upgrade your version of PHP or if you wish to add or remove PHP modules, you wil need to edit the `/mnt/volmume1/hosting/php-dockerfile`
+If you wish to upgrade your version of PHP or if you wish to add or remove PHP modules, you will need to edit the `/mnt/volmume1/hosting/php-dockerfile`

 ```
 FROM php:8.4-fpm